tomba07/clickr-rails/README.md

 - Codeclimate (code quality)
 - balena.io (build ARM docker image, manage devices)

-## Concepts

-### Incomplete student-device-mapping
-An incomplete mapping is helpful when setting up a new school class.
-A lot of new students are created and need to be mapped to devices.

-Technically, students and incomplete mappings (without a device ID) are created.

-When a new click is registered, and
-1. that device is not yet mapped
-2. at least one incomplete mapping exists

-then the oldest incomplete mapping is updated with that device ID.
-So, effectively, the first student that is not yet mapped is now mapped to that device.

 ## Technical overview
 ```
 $ tree -L 2 --filelimit 10 --dirsfirst